lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 Let's talk about some of my deckbuilding decisions:

-#### 1. &#8288;<mtg-card>Clown Car</mtg-card> is, most of the time, better than &#8288;<mtg-card>Urza's Bauble</mtg-card>.
+&#8288;<mtg-card>Clown Car</mtg-card> is, most of the time, better than &#8288;<mtg-card>Urza's Bauble</mtg-card>.
-Yes, the Bauble draws cards and the Car doesn't.
+: Yes, the Bauble draws cards and the Car doesn't.
 Paired with Emry, it becomes an engine that may be the sole reason a game becomes winnable at all.
 But the Car produces more artifacts and/or bigger threats.
 I feel like four &#8288;<mtg-card>Mishra's Bauble</mtg-card>s is enough to fuel Emry.
 Numerous times I was enabled to make a powerful play thanks to the fact that Car produced extra artifacts.
 Those mainly involved using &#8288;<mtg-card>Metallic Rebuke</mtg-card>s.
 But, on the other hand, it may be the case that 4--4 split between &#8288;<mtg-card>Clown Car</mtg-card> and &#8288;<mtg-card>Mishra's Bauble</mtg-card> should become an X--Y--4 split between &#8288;<mtg-card>Clown Car</mtg-card>, &#8288;<mtg-card>Urza's Bauble</mtg-card>, and &#8288;<mtg-card>Mishra's Bauble</mtg-card>.
 This would require more testing and fine-tuning.

-#### 2. &#8288;<mtg-card>Metallic Rebuke</mtg-card> is great.
+&#8288;<mtg-card>Metallic Rebuke</mtg-card> is great.
-In my opinion, 8-cast rarely has explosive _comebacks_.
+: In my opinion, 8-cast rarely has explosive _comebacks_.
 It does have explosive _starts_, but rarely comebacks.
 Because of that, if I win a game, that is usually either because of an opponent-overwhelming start or a slow game with a decent threat backed up by countermagic. &#8288;<mtg-card>Force of Will</mtg-card> is great, but it also results in card disadvantage.
 Rebukes don't.
 Rebuke is good.

-#### 3. I wish I played more &#8288;<mtg-card>Memory Guardian</mtg-card>s.
+I wish I played more &#8288;<mtg-card>Memory Guardian</mtg-card>s.
-&#8288;<mtg-card>Memory Guardian</mtg-card> is great.
+: &#8288;<mtg-card>Memory Guardian</mtg-card> is great.
 I did not appreciate it at first.
 At least not to the point it deserves.
 It's cheap, it blocks big things (maybe not late-game &#8288;<mtg-card>Barrowgoyf</mtg-card>-level big, but still), flies over creatures to kill relevant planeswalkers, swings for last remaining points of damage once our opponents deal with our previous threats, etc. And it cheaply fuels &#8288;<mtg-card>Patchwork Automaton</mtg-card>, which, I think, is the card that makes the deck.

-#### 4. &#8288;<mtg-card>Lavaspur Boots</mtg-card> elevate the deck almost to the level matching &#8288;<mtg-card>Patchwork Automaton</mtg-card> (or sometimes even more).
+&#8288;<mtg-card>Lavaspur Boots</mtg-card> elevate the deck almost to the level matching &#8288;<mtg-card>Patchwork Automaton</mtg-card> (or sometimes even more).
-You certainly are aware of the typical &#8288;<mtg-card>Urza's Saga</mtg-card> 🡒 make 2 &#8288;<mtg-card>Construct</mtg-card>s 🡒 get boots 🡒 swing for millions[^thrabenu].
-But do you know how often you can play &#8288;<mtg-card>Emry, Lurker of the Loch</mtg-card>, attach &#8288;<mtg-card>Lavaspur Boots</mtg-card> to it, immediately get value, play second Emry, keep it, mill 4 more cards, reattach boots and get _even more value_?
+: You certainly are aware of the typical &#8288;<mtg-card>Urza's Saga</mtg-card> 🡒 make 2 &#8288;<mtg-card>Construct</mtg-card>s 🡒 get boots 🡒 swing for millions[^thrabenu].
+But do you know how often you can play &#8288;<mtg-card>Emry, Lurker of the Loch</mtg-card>, attach &#8288;<mtg-card>Lavaspur Boots</mtg-card> to it, immediately get value, play second Emry, keep it, mill 4 more cards, reattach boots and get _even more value_?<br/><br/>Yes, this happened.

-Yes, this happened.
 During the tournament.
 More than once.

-#### 5. I'd love to have maybe one more &#8288;<mtg-card>Metallic Rebuke</mtg-card>, maybe one more &#8288;<mtg-card>Sink into Stupor</mtg-card>, maybe more &#8288;<mtg-card>Memory Guardian</mtg-card>s, but I really liked having that many Saga targets in the maindeck.
+I'd love to have maybe one more &#8288;<mtg-card>Metallic Rebuke</mtg-card>, maybe one more &#8288;<mtg-card>Sink into Stupor</mtg-card>, maybe more &#8288;<mtg-card>Memory Guardian</mtg-card>s, but I really liked having that many Saga targets in the maindeck.
-And it does not feel bad to draw them.
+: And it does not feel bad to draw them.
 Well, at least not when it's the opening hand.
 Many decks struggle against T1 &#8288;<mtg-card>Aether Spellbomb</mtg-card>.
 Many decks would attempt to &#8288;<mtg-card>Wasteland</mtg-card> us, which T1 &#8288;<mtg-card>Pithing Needle</mtg-card> stops.
-Or maybe you simply know that your opponent plays Sneak and Show or relies on &#8288;<mtg-card>Grindstone</mtg-card> and you just name that.

-Those plays are especially powerful when deployed with T1 &#8288;<mtg-card>Urza's Saga</mtg-card> (which paired with T2 &#8288;<mtg-card>Ancient Tomb</mtg-card> becomes a great win condition on its own).
+Or maybe you simply know that your opponent plays Sneak and Show or relies on &#8288;<mtg-card>Grindstone</mtg-card> and you just name that.<br/><br/>Those plays are especially powerful when deployed with T1 &#8288;<mtg-card>Urza's Saga</mtg-card> (which paired with T2 &#8288;<mtg-card>Ancient Tomb</mtg-card> becomes a great win condition on its own).

-#### 6. &#8288;<mtg-card>Disruptor Flute</mtg-card> is great against &#8288;<mtg-card>Show and Tell</mtg-card>-based decks, which I expected to face more than I actually did.
+&#8288;<mtg-card>Disruptor Flute</mtg-card> is great against &#8288;<mtg-card>Show and Tell</mtg-card>-based decks, which I expected to face more than I actually did.
-It's just amazing.
+: It's just amazing.
 Sometimes it just stops &#8288;<mtg-card>Sneak Attack</mtg-card>.
 Sometimes it makes &#8288;<mtg-card>Show and Tell</mtg-card> cost 9 mana.
 Yes, this happened.
 During the tournament.
-More than once[^once].

-I remember a Magic Online game where I had double Fluted on &#8288;<mtg-card>Show and Tell</mtg-card>.
+More than once[^once].<br/><br/>I remember a Magic Online game where I had double Fluted on &#8288;<mtg-card>Show and Tell</mtg-card>.
 The opponent, during their turn, cast &#8288;<mtg-card>Echoing Truth</mtg-card> targeting one.
 We fought a counterwar, but I barely lost.
 It resolved.
 Then came the &#8288;<mtg-card>Show and Tell</mtg-card>.
 Knowing that 1) if they simply put a creature, I win due to overwhelming board presence; 2) if they put &#8288;<mtg-card>Omniscience</mtg-card> and cast Emrakul / Atraxa, I most likely lose, I responded by recasting one Flute, naming Atraxa.
 Then, thanks to &#8288;<mtg-card>Show and Tell</mtg-card> resolving, I put the second Flute naming Emrakul.
-The Opponent put in &#8288;<mtg-card>Omniscience</mtg-card> and conceded the game.

-Flute is also arguably decent against Nadu or other things like that.
+The Opponent put in &#8288;<mtg-card>Omniscience</mtg-card> and conceded the game.<br/><br/>Flute is also arguably decent against Nadu or other things like that.
 Maybe.
 Never faced it.

 [^thrabenu]: First 3m40s of [this video](https://youtu.be/oSBiYT5gF8s?si=1T5BVpd7IaalBA6i).
 [^once]: Okay, it actually happened _just once_ during the tournamnet, but it also happened during a Magic Online League (and since I played 3 in total, that frequency seems relevant), and during an FNM a week ago.